letmejustputthishere/chain-fusion-starter/README.md

 ### Sending Transactions to EVM Smart Contracts

 To send transactions to the EVM, this project uses the `eth_send_raw_transaction.rs` module.
-This module provides functionality for constructing and sending signed transactions to the Ethereum network.
+This module provides functionality for constructing and sending signed transactions to the Ethereum network specifically through the [`eth_send_raw_transaction`](https://docs.alchemy.com/reference/eth-sendrawtransaction) function.

 #### Key Functions: